Fuzss/forgeconfigapiport/README.md

 <details>

-As the sole purpose of Forge Config Api Port is to allow for config parity on Forge and Fabric, it works especially great when developing your mod using a multi-loader workspace Gradle setup such as [this one](https://github.com/jaredlll08/MultiLoader-Template), arranged by [Jaredlll08](https://github.com/jaredlll08).
+As the sole purpose of Forge Config Api Port is to allow for config parity on Forge and Fabric/Quilt, it works especially great when developing your mod using a multi-loader workspace Gradle setup such as [this one](https://github.com/jaredlll08/MultiLoader-Template), arranged by [Jaredlll08](https://github.com/jaredlll08).

-Configs can be created and used within the common project without having to use any abstractions at all: Simply add Forge Config API Port to the common project (use the dedicated common publication so no Fabric related code makes its way into your common project!).
+Configs can be created and used within the common project without having to use any abstractions at all: Simply add Forge Config API Port to the common project (use the dedicated common publication so no mod loader specific code makes its way into your common project!).
 ```groovy
 modImplementation "fuzs.forgeconfigapiport:forgeconfigapiport-common:<modVersion>"
 ```

-As all class and package names are the same as Forge your code will compile on both Forge and Fabric without any issues.
+As all class and package names are the same as Forge your code will compile on both Forge and Fabric/Quilt without any issues.
 The only thing where you'll actually have to use mod loader specific code is when registering configs, that's all!

 An example implementation of this can be found [here](https://github.com/thexaero/open-parties-and-claims).